Slevinski/slevinski.github.io/series/writing-and-representation/entries/other-sign-language-scripts-and-their-conceptions/essay.md

 **ASL-phabet, HamNoSys, ASLwrite, and what they imply about written sign language**

-This entry is a comparative support paper in the `Writing and Representation in Sutton SignWriting` series.
+This entry compares several visible sign-language script conceptions within the frame of *Writing and Representation in Sutton SignWriting*.

-A small number of other sign-language script conceptions should be acknowledged because a serious SignWriting writing-systems lane should acknowledge the visible landscape around it.
+A small number of other sign-language script conceptions deserve acknowledgment because SignWriting belongs to a visible landscape of attempts to write, notate, teach, or represent signed languages.

 The point is not to produce a laundry list and not to turn every other system into an opponent.